FREE CONFIDENTIAL CONSULTATION

 Under California Health and Safety Code Section 11350, possessing an illegal substance without a valid prescription carries serious consequences.
 This includes cocaine base, heroin, methamphetamine, and unauthorized prescription medications.
 District attorneys must prove you knowingly possessed and controlled these substances.

 Our Oakland criminal defense attorneys regularly help clients prove they didn’t knowingly possess drugs found in shared spaces.
-A first offense typically results in up to one year in county jail, but we often secure alternative sentencing through drug treatment programs.
+Under Proposition 47, simple possession in Alameda County is typically charged as a misdemeanor, carrying up to one year in county jail and fines up to $1,000.
+We often secure alternative sentencing through Alameda County drug treatment programs and pretrial diversion.

 Possession With Intent to Distribute